What is a marketing qualified lead?

 Timeline: The prospect has a defined timeframe for making a decision.

-Sales reps might qualify the leads using sales qualification questions, from "Who is responsible for overseeing the budget?" to "How do you feel about our solution?"
+Sales reps might qualify leads using sales qualification questions, from "Who is responsible for overseeing the budget?" to "How do you feel about our solution?"

 When applied early in the qualifying process, these criteria help reduce the number of ill-fitting prospects.
 This clears the path for further qualification, including lead scoring and segmenting leads into lists.